SSbit01/Voting-App/README.md

 This is a [Next.js](https://nextjs.org) platform created by [SSbit01](https://github.com/SSbit01) where users can create polls and everyone can vote in them.
 It uses a **MongoDB Atlas** database to store users and polls.

+### NOTE
+This platform has many **security vulnerabilities**.
+This is just a simple personal project that was made a long time ago.
+Please use it for simple tasks.
+[Go to vulnerabilities](#vulnerabilities).

 ---

 ## Required environment variables